mhagiwara/mhagiwara.github.io/content/index.md

 ## News

+- **Nov.
+2024**: We announced [NatureLM-audio](https://arxiv.org/abs/2411.07186), the first large audio-language model tailored for understanding animal sounds.
+I'm proud to be work as one of the lead researchers for this project.
+- **July 2024**: I gave an invited talk titled ["Intro to Animal Language Processing"](https://nlp-colloquium-jp.github.io/schedule/2024-07-17_masato-hagiwara/) at NLP Colloquium (a Japanese online NLP workshop).
 - **Mar.
 2024**: Our paper ([Project MOSLA](https://arxiv.org/abs/2403.17314)) was accepted at LREC-COLING 2024 and nominated as one of the Best Paper Candidates!
 - **Feb.
 2024**: Our paper ([ISPA](https://arxiv.org/abs/2402.03269)) was accepted at [the XAI-SA Workshop](https://xai-sa-workshop.github.io/web/Home.html) co-located with ICASSP 2024.
 - **Feb.
 2023**: Two papers ([AVES](https://arxiv.org/abs/2210.14493) and [BEANS](https://arxiv.org/abs/2210.12300)) my colleagues at Earth Species Projects and I co-authored were accepted at ICASSP 2023.